Lrss/Print-Screen-as-a-Service/README.md

 ```
 npm run start -- --port 8080
 ```
+It can also be achieved by setting the environment variable PORT and then parsed to the docker container with environment flag `-e, --env`.
+Or just publish the container port to a different host port.

 On client side the configuration can be set with with a url query string when accessing the service.
 All available parameters can be displayed by calling the web server only by its host and port with no path or query.